 Despite Reports Katie Holmes Is Not Outraged About E!
-Series ‘The Arrangement’
+Series ‘The Arrangement’ [Debunked]

 However, Gossip Cop has made a point of taking the topic directly to a rep for the star and discovered that Holmes is not upset in the slightest.
 Claims about Katie’s “outrage” are entirely “not true,” the rep states.

-As stated, the show’s creator Jonathan Abrahams, spoke in an interview with BuzzFeed about the controversy that had stemmed when comparison’s were drawn between his show’s plot and the marriage between Cruise and Holmes.
-Abrahams simple stated that he is cannot let fear of these comparisons keep him from moving ahead with his work which was in no way based on Katie and Tom.
+As stated, the show’s creator, Jonathan Abrahams, spoke in an interview with BuzzFeed about the controversy that had stemmed when comparison’s were drawn between his show’s plot and the marriage between Cruise and Holmes.
+Abrahams simply stated that he is cannot let fear of these comparisons keep him from moving ahead with his work which was in no way based on Katie and Tom.
 Refinery 29 shares Abrahams’ words when asked about the subject.

 “‘I totally understand why people think that considering the rumors we’ve heard,’ Abrahams said.
 Those rumors being that Holmes was hired to play Cruises’ girlfriend IRL by his Scientology cohorts in order to add a little salt to his image.
 ‘I know people are going to draw these comparisons but I’m not going to create story based on my fear of that or try to encourage that,’ Abrahams said.
 ‘I am not in the business of doing an exposé.
 I’ll leave that to others who are doing it probably much better than I can.'”